rarescosma/octotail/README.md

 ## Wait, what?!

-Invoked with a `commit_sha` and a `workflow_name`, it will poll the GitHub API for a matching workflow run.
-When a job associated with the run starts, it'll instruct a headless chromium-based browser to visit the job's page.
+Invoked with a `commit_sha` and a `workflow_name`, it polls the GitHub API for a matching workflow run.
+When a job associated with the run starts, it instructs a headless chromium-based browser to visit the job's page.

-The browser's traffic passes through a [mitmproxy][] instance that it'll use to extract the authenticated WebSockets subscriptions for live tailing.
+The browser's traffic passes through a [mitmproxy][] instance that it uses to extract the authenticated WebSocket subscriptions for live tailing.

-These are then passed to the tailing workers.
+The WebSocket address and subscribe messages are then passed to the tailing workers.

-The headless browser tabs are cleaned up immediately after the WebSockets extraction, so the overhead is minimal. (well, it's still an empty browser)
+The headless browser tabs are cleaned up immediately after the WebSocket extraction, so the overhead is minimal. (well, it's still an empty browser)

 ## Prerequisites